NHMDenmark/DaSSCo-Digitization/.github/ISSUE_TEMPLATE/new-issue-template.md

 How to create a new issue for the Issues log:

 Title:
+Enter a title in the field above.
-pick a short, precise title for your issue.
+Pick a short, precise title for your issue.
 It should be easily searchable and not too vague.
 EXAMPLE: "Can't enter new subspecies into DigiApp"
 NOT GOOD: "DigiApp Bug"